misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 </Directory>
 {% endcodeblock %}

-Also create our web site content as `myface/templates/default/index.html.erb`.
+Create a file to contain our web site content as `myface/files/default/index.html`.
-While it doesn't take advantage of ERB templating yet, it will in further iterations.
+`index.html` is a static file that does not take advantage of any ERB templating.

-{% codeblock myface/templates/default/index.html.erb lang:ruby %}
+{% codeblock myface/files/default/index.html lang:ruby %}
 Welcome to MyFace!
 {% endcodeblock %}